gengjia0214/RotiferDataSample/README.md

 # Rotifer Dataset Samples

-`frame.png` is a sampled frame from the microscopic video of the rotifer sample.
+`frame.png` is one sampled frame from the microscopic video of the rotifer sample.

 Rotifers, ciliates, and other moving particles were cropped from the video frame and annotated.
 - `/data` contains a small batch of the cropped objects.